 The way our programs share the message of Jesus might look a little different now, but with your gift we can make sure communities around the world continue to hear the gospel truth.

-In Nigeria, our COVID-19 prevention efforts provided 22 congregations with the supplies needed to create handwashing stations, and supplied congregation and community members with face masks and hand sanitizer.
-In addition to providing supplies, local pastors received COVID-19 prevention education to share with their communities.Support this work
+Volunteers provided 22 congregations with the supplies needed to create handwashing stations.
+They also gave out face masks and hand sanitizer to community members.
+And pastors were equipped with COVID-19 prevention education to share with others.Support this work